-- Last Day of Summer: Wednesday, September 22 (at least for those of us in the Northern hemisphere!)
+- Last Day of Summer (at least for those of us in the Northern hemisphere!)

 That said, you have to ask yourself what posts can be beneficial for your readers.
 What can make your content stand out and be supremely helpful amongst the billions of other Halloween, Thanksgiving, and Christmas ideas on the internet?

 It’s never too early to start asking yourself these questions as we head into the fall and winter holiday season.